 • The longer the text (or time distracted) and the faster a driver is going, the more road they miss while distracted.

-• People day everyday from distracted driving, and many are pedestrians or passengers not engaged in the dangerous activity themselves.
+• Each day approximately nine people in the United States die from distracted driving; 40% of those are pedestrians or passengers not engaged in the dangerous activity themselves.

 MATH OBJECTIVES

-• Use proportional reasoning to solve multi-step ratio problems
+• Use unit rates proportional reasoning to solve multi-step ratio problems

 Appropriate most times as students are developing conceptual understanding.